alexchexes/ask-human/README.md

 live/production system, runaway resource consumption, etc.).
 Instead, stop, report the current state, repeat the context and question, and let the user answer normally.

-If Codex runs `ask_human` inside a code-mode `exec` cell, an `exec` or `wait` result saying `Script running with cell ID ...` is only an intermediate yield.
-It is not an `ask_human` timeout or an empty response.
-Continue calling `wait`, using long yield intervals when appropriate, until the cell completes.
-Never use `terminate: true` merely because the human has not responded, regardless of how long the wait lasts.
-Terminate only if the user explicitly cancels or a genuine external failure requires cleanup.
-Treat the tool as timed out only when `ask_human` itself returns an explicit timeout or the MCP/tool call completes with a timeout error.
+If you run `ask_human` through a wrapper that yields intermediate results while waiting, never terminate the call until the tool returns a user response or an error, the user explicitly cancels it, or its configured timeout expires.

 Do not optimize for completing the task in one uninterrupted run if clarification would lead to a better decision.
 Making correct design decisions is more important